Note: This page describes the ECS Fargate integration. For EKS Fargate, see the documentation for Datadog’s EKS Fargate integration.

 Tasks that do not have the Datadog Agent still report metrics with Cloudwatch, however the Agent is needed for Autodiscovery, detailed container metrics, tracing, and more.
 Additionally, Cloudwatch metrics are less granular, and have more latency in reporting than metrics shipped directly through the Datadog Agent.

-To monitor your ECS Fargate tasks with Datadog, run the Agent as a container in same task definition as your application.
+To monitor your ECS Fargate tasks with Datadog, run the Agent as a container in same task definition as your application container.
 To collect metrics with Datadog, each task definition should include a Datadog Agent container in addition to the application containers.
 Follow these setup steps:

 Create an ECS Fargate task